vk-cs/docs-public/docs/en/kubernetes/k8s/instructions/addons/advanced-installation/install-advanced-jaeger/install-advanced-jaeger.md

 ### Changing Elasticsearch storage settings

 Elasticsearch replicas are hosted on the worker nodes of the cluster and use [persistent volumes](../../../../reference/pvs-and-pvcs) as a storage.
-By default, these persistent volumes are located in the same [availability zone](/en/intro/start/concepts/architecture#az) in which the cluster's master nodes are located.
+By default, these persistent volumes are located in the same [availability zone](/en/intro/start/concepts/architecture#az) in which the cluster's worker nodes are located.
 If the cluster worker nodes and persistent volumes are located in different availability zones, then replicas on these nodes will not be able to work with volumes.

 To ensure that persistent volumes work with Elasticsearch replicas, set the [storage class](../../../../concepts/storage#pre_configured_storage_classes), the availability zone of which coincides with the availability zone of worker nodes: